api3dao/vitepress-docs/docs/guides/airnode/calling-an-airnode/index.md

 ::: warning Designated Sponsor Wallets

-Sponsors should not fund a `sponsorWallet` with more then they can trust the Airnode with, as the Airnode controls the private key to the `sponsorWallet`.
+Sponsors should not fund a `sponsorWallet` with more than they can trust the Airnode with, as the Airnode controls the private key to the `sponsorWallet`.
 The deployer of such Airnode undertakes no custody obligations, and the risk of loss or misuse of any excess funds sent to the `sponsorWallet` remains with the